smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

         cpu: "1"
 ```

-POD defined with constrains, limits are equal to requests and CPU is integral bigger than or equal to one.
+POD defined with constraints, limits are equal to requests and CPU is integral bigger than or equal to one.
 This will be assigned `Guaranteed` QoS classs and will run exclusively on CPUs assigned by Kubernetes.
 ```yaml
 spec:
   containers: